Alberger process

 The Alberger process is an industrial method of producing salt from rock salt.

 Method

 The Alberger process begins by heating brine under high pressure with a series of heaters.
 Impurities are removed using a tank filled with granite cubes called a graveler.
-When the pressure is released, salt crystals form in a steam heated evaporation pan.
+When the pressure is released, salt crystals form in a steam-heated evaporation pan.
 This results in a three-dimensional pyramid-shaped flake salt, which has low bulk density, high solubility, and good adhesion.
 According to a scientific article from 1946, the process results in salt of high purity but "is the least economical method for the production of a given quantity of salt."

 Production

 Cargill operates a plant in St. Clair, Michigan that is the only place in the United States that manufactures such salt using the Alberger process.
-Diamond Crystal Kosher Salt is a brand of salt produced using the alberger process.
+Diamond Crystal Kosher Salt is a brand of salt produced using the Alberger process.
+Because of its shape, density and flavor characteristics, it is often a preferred choice by snack food manufacturers.

 History

 The method was patented by Charles L. Weil on June 8, 1915.